VY Canis Majoris: Supernova

-The explosion could be associated with gamma-ray bursts (GRB), and it will produce a shock wave of a speed of a few thousand kilometers per second that could hit the surrounding envelope of material, causing strong emission for many years after the explosion.
-For a star so large, the remnant would be probably a black hole rather than a neutron star.
+The explosion could be associated with gamma-ray bursts (GRB), and it will produce a shock wave at a speed of a few thousand kilometers per second that could hit the surrounding envelope of material, causing strong emission for many years after the explosion.
+For a star so large, the remnant would probably be a black hole rather than a neutron star.